Greenhouse gas emissions projections

 What the indicator measures

-The indicator provides an overview of Canada's projected GHG emissions up to 2035.
+The indicator provides an overview of Canada's projected GHG emissions.
 These modelled projections are based on:

 Why this indicator is important

 In 2015, Canada and 194 other countries reached the Paris Agreement.
 This agreement aims to limit the global average temperature rise to well below 2 degrees Celsius and pursue efforts to limit the increase to 1.5 degrees Celsius.
 To achieve this long-term goal, the Paris Agreement requires countries to increase their ambition every 5 years.
-This is why, in July 2021, Canada committed to a GHG emissions reduction target of 40% to 45% below 2005 levels by 2030 and to achieve net-zero emissions by 2050.
+In July 2021, Canada committed to a GHG emissions reduction target of 40% to 45% below 2005 levels by 2030 and to achieve net-zero emissions by 2050.
+In March 2022, Canada announced an interim objective to reduce GHG emissions to 20% below 2005 levels by 2026.
+In December 2024, Canada presented a 2035 GHG emission reduction target of 45% to 50% below 2005 levels.

 The Canadian Net-Zero Emissions Accountability Act enshrines in legislation Canada's commitment to achieve net-zero greenhouse gas emissions by 2050.
-The Act establishes a legally-binding process to set 5-year national emissions-reduction targets and develop emissions-reduction plans to achieve each target.
+The Act establishes a legally-binding process to set 5-year national emissions-reduction targets and develop emissions reduction plans to achieve each target.
 In March 2022, the Government of Canada introduced the 2030 Emissions Reduction Plan, the first plan issued under the Act.
-The plan provides a roadmap for the Canadian economy to achieve its emissions reduction target.
-The Government of Canada expects that the measures outlined in the 2030 Emissions Reduction Plan, together with complementary climate actions from the provinces and territories, municipalities, the financial community, Indigenous Peoples, innovators, and businesses – as well as with the acceleration of clean technology innovation and deployment – will lead to further emission reductions by 2030.
-Updates on progress to implement the measures outlined in the 2030 plan will be presented through progress reports in 2023, 2025 and 2027.
-Additional targets will be developed in 5-year intervals for 2035 through to 2045, as well as associated plans through to 2050.
+The plan provides a roadmap for the Canadian economy to achieve its 2030 emissions reduction target.
+Additional targets will be developed in 5-year intervals for 2040 through to 2045, as well as associated plans through to 2050.

 Related initiatives